Denniscve98/denniscve98/README.md

 # Hi there, I'm Dennis 👋
 ### Working to become a Data Scientist
-- ✨ Undergraduate student at Columbia University
+- ✨ Graduate student of Data Science at The City College of New York
-- 🌱 I’m currently learning Python to specialize in Data Science
+- 🌱 BA in Astrophysics from Columbia University
-- 💬 Let's understand the universe through code
+- 💬 Currently learning Advance SQL and R

 # Programming Languages:
 - Python
 - C++
+- PostgreSQL
 - R
 - MATLAB

 # Education

+### Master of Science - The City College of New York
+⚡ Major: Data Science and Engineering

 ### Bachelor of Arts - Columbia University:
 ⚡ Major: Astrophysics

-⚡ Concentration: Mathematics

 ### Associate in Science - Borough of Manhattan Community College (BMCC):
 ⚡ Major: Engineering Science